-This technique is more complex than the pulse-transformer technique, both in construction and operation.
+The switching-core technique is more complex than the pulse-transformer technique, both in construction and operation.
 The principles of "magnetic core logic" are employed: the type of core utilised is chosen for operation in the non-linear region and the magnetic state of the cores is switched during operation (see magnetic-core principles).
-Two organisational schemes have been identified as using this technique, one used in the ElectroLogica X1 computer circa 1957 [Ref.
-8], and one used in the Apollo Guidance Computer (AGC) circa 1964.
-The AGC scheme is presented here.
+Two organisational schemes have been identified as using this technique, one used in the ElectroLogica X1 computer circa 1957, and one used in the Apollo Guidance Computer (AGC) circa 1964.

 There is one core for each addressed location in the memory, that is, a memory of 4096 words would have 4096 cores.
 There are two non-uniform sets of wires woven through the cores.
 One weave implements a 1-of-n decoder for address decoding.
 The second weave represents the data contents.
 An additional wire - the SET/RESET wire - is threaded uniformly through all cores.

 The address-decoding weave is implemented with pairs of wires referred to as inhibit wires.
 For each address bit there is an inhibit pair.
 One wire of a pair carries current when the corresponding address bit signal is 0, the other wire when the bit is 1.
 Each core is threaded by one or the other wire of each address-bit inhibit pair, woven in such a manner to implement a 0..n binary sequence.
 A given core is woven with the wires which carry current corresponding to the complement of their address.
 This may seem counter-intuitive but the function of these wires is to inhibit cores: only the core which is being addressed will not see any inhibit current.